The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 The activity of a single state naturally generalizes to the activity of a group element (which is typically given as a word over the states as generators).
 If two group elements have, say, bounded activity, also their product has, which allows us to speak, for example, of \emph{bounded automaton groups} (in which all elements have bounded activity).
 This yields an infinite hierarchy within the class of automaton groups, which consists of a polynomial and an exponential part.
-Interestingly, many famous and interesting example of automaton groups are already contained in the second-lowest level of bounded activity (the lowest level consists of all finite groups).
-This applies, in particular, to Grigorchuk's group (and the reader may find further examples e.\,g.\ in \cite{waechter2024word}).
+Interestingly, many famous and interesting examples of automaton groups are already contained in the second-lowest level of bounded activity (the lowest level belonging to \emph{finitary} automata consists precisely of the class of finite groups in the sense that every finite automaton generates a finite group and every finite group is generated by a finitary automaton; compare to \autoref{ex:finiteMonoid}).
+This applies, in particular, to Grigorchuk's group (and further examples, see e.\,g.\ in \cite{waechter2024word}).

-\enlargethispage{\baselineskip} Maybe surprisingly, bounded automaton groups (despite their already quite complicated nature) seem to be \enquote{finite enough} such that many of their decision problems remain decidable (or have lower complexity compared to general automaton groups).
+Maybe surprisingly, bounded automaton groups (despite their already quite complicated nature) seem to be \enquote{finite enough} such that many of their decision problems remain decidable (or have lower complexity compared to general automaton groups).
 For example, the order problem is decidable in such groups \cite{bondarenko2013conjugacy} while it is undecidable for general automaton groups \cite{gillibert2018automaton,bartholdi2017word}.
 Their finiteness problem is also decidable \cite{bondarenko21orbits} while the problem is widely suspected to be undecidable in the general case but sill open \cite[7.2.(b)]{grigorchuk2000automata} (it is known to be undecidable for automaton semigroups \cite{gillibert2014finiteness}).
 Furthermore, bounded automaton groups are contracting \cite{bondarenko2003postCritically} (see also e.\,g.\ \cite{nekrashevych2005self,waechter2024word}) and their word problem is therefore solvable in logarithmic space (by a deterministic Turing machine) while, for general automaton groups, there is one with $\ComplexityClass{PSpace}$-complete word problem \cite{waechter2023automaton} (see \cite{waechter2024word} for more background information; see also \cite{kotowsky2023word} for the word problem on the lowest level of the hierarchy).